iamAravindks/Lumos-Expenditura/README.md

-  set MONGODB_LOCALHOST_URL to localhost in development phase set development to localhost in development phase
+  set MONGODB_LOCALHOST_URL to localhost in development phase

+  set NODE_ENV to localhost in development phase
 ## Installation

 Install my-project with npm